jfeinstein10/generator-afs/README.md

 $ source venv/bin/activate      # Remember to stick to your virutal environment!
 $ python serve.py               # And finally this starts the server
 ```

+Some useful things to know about your new app
+ - You can edit your app configuration (debug mode, database URL, etc.) in `settings.cfg`
+ - You can manage your database and migrations via [sqlalchemy-migrate](https://sqlalchemy-migrate.readthedocs.org/en/latest/) with `python migrate.py`

 ## Scaffold All the Things!
 Then you can scaffold other parts of your app with the following subgenerators!